Panasonic GX9 vs Sony RX1

 It is notable that the GX9 offers wifi support, while the RX1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX1 was succeeded by the Sony RX1R.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.